Carthage Pirates: History

-From 1946 to 1948, the Carthage Cardinals were an affiliate of the St. Louis Cardinals playing in the Class D level Kansas-Oklahoma-Missouri League.
-The franchise remained in the league until 1951, becoming the Carthage Cubs, an affiliate of the Chicago Cubs.
-They won the league title in 1951.
+From 1946 to 1948, the Carthage "Cardinals" were a minor league affiliate of the St. Louis Cardinals playing as members of the Class D level Kansas-Oklahoma-Missouri League.
+The franchise remained in the league thougu 1951, becoming the Carthage "Cubs," an affiliate of the Chicago Cubs.
+The Cubs won the league title in 1951.

 The ballpark

 Carthage teams played home minor league games at Carl Lewton Stadium.
-Sadly, this ballpark is closing as of February 2023.
-The Stadium's namesake was a local umpire and educator.
+The stadium's namesake was a local umpire and educator.
+In 2023, the stadium was closed down due to safety issues, but was reopened after refurbishments in 2024.